Heba-WebDev/alx-system_engineering-devops/0x00-shell_basics/README.md

-Few shell commands to practice.
+Different scripts to execute some shell commands.